guillermovillanuevabenito/guillermovillanuevabenito.github.io/_posts/2022-08-14-Z-ANN-prediction.md

 ## Conclusion

-We notice that the final model accuracy obtained is not the best one and that the model could be improved.
-However, for the purpose of this post it is good enough.
+We notice that the final model accuracy could be improved.
+A quickly internet inspection shows that higher accuracies have been obtained.

+In a future work, we will dig deeper into the network architecture and hyperparameters, and also test different approaches.